 Sony A7S versus Sony A7 II

-The Sony Alpha A7S and the Sony Alpha A7 II are two digital cameras that were officially introduced, respectively, in April 2014 and November 2014.
+The Sony Alpha A7S and the Sony Alpha A7 II are two digital cameras that were revealed to the public, respectively, in April 2014 and November 2014.
 Both the A7S and the A7 II are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 The A7S has a resolution of 12 megapixel, whereas the A7 II provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the Sony A7S and the Sony A7 II.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7S – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Sony A7S and the Sony A7 II is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7S – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is somewhat larger (2 percent) than the Sony A7S.
 Moreover, the A7 II is markedly heavier (22 percent) than the A7S.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Sony FE Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.